 We’ve had the chance to play through most of the launch lineup for ourselves, and we’ve selected our five favorite games of the bunch.
 If you’re picking up the new console, then these are the titles that will make you feel the best about your investment.

-Over the coming months there are a number of excellent titles on the horizon from Mario Kart 8 Deluxe to Super Mario Odyssey, and we’ll be sure to keep this list updated.
+Over the coming months there are a number of excellent titles on the horizon including Super Mario Odyssey, and we’ll be sure to keep this list updated.

 The Legend of Zelda: Breath of the Wild

 Even for a series like The Legend of Zelda which rarely puts a foot wrong, Breath of the Wild is an absolutely phenomenal game.